pflow-xyz/.github/profile/README.md

 # pFlow-dev

+Turning static diagrams into dynamic narratives of change.

+## Tools

-Tools to build and use Petri-net models in go, js, python, lua, solidity
+We provide tools to build and use Petri-net models in go, js, python, lua, solidity

 - https://pflow.dev/p/ - model editor: build Petri-nets in the browser
 - https://pflow.dev/sandbox/ - javascript sandbox: edit Petri-nets as javascript